-The vaccine prevents many cases of COVID-19.
-But if you do still catch COVID-19, your symptoms will probably be less severe than if you hadn't gotten the vaccine.
+The COVID-19 vaccine can help protect you from getting very sick from COVID-19.
+If you get COVID-19, your symptoms will probably be less severe than if you hadn't gotten the vaccine.
 You can't get COVID-19 from the vaccine.

 What are the side effects of the COVID-19 vaccine?